zanywhale/example_code/PITCHME.md

 <br>

-- Logic error : anybody can make a mistake sometimes |
+- Logic error : anybody can make a mistake |
 - Command injection : victim should not be aware |
 - Privacy breach : get a sensitive data |